 If you’re in Budapest for more than a couple of days, and have a particular interest in the Communist era, you might want to add it to your to-do list.
 If not, don’t feel too bad about missing it.
 In case you were curious about what’s to see, we snapped these pics of all the statues they had, among the big names like Marx and Lenin you’ll find socialist-realist themes and busts of Hungary’s Communist era leaders.

-You have a few options – public transport, which will cost you one transfer ticket, or is covered by a one-day or more pass or Budapest card, or take Memento Park’s direct bus service from Deák tér, daily at 10 am.
-Book online for the best price – 2900 forints instead of 4900.
+You have a few options – public transport, which will cost you one transfer ticket, or is covered by a one-day or more pass or Budapest card, or take Memento Park’s direct bus service from Deák tér, daily at 11 am.
 The regular entrance fee is 1500 forints, so the combined price of 4900 with bus transfer is only economical if you’re traveling solo.
 You could also simply take a taxi.
 Or you could arrive in (retro) style: we offer a tour in a vintage Trabant that includes some time at Memento Park.

 When walking around Memento Park, it’s easy to simply observe the exhibits as statues,but give a thought to what life must have been like when these pompous statues were everywhere on the streets, symbols of regime that erected statues to foreign leaders, while giving scant thought to the rights of its own people.
 There’s a 50 minute guided tour every day at 11:45 am for 1200 HUF.
 Also available on demand at any time for groups of three or more.

 Planning a trip to Budapest?
 We’d love to put together a Budapest travel package just for you.
 Get in touch to find out more!